dettonville/dettonville.org/content/news/2021-01-31-mapstruct-1_4_2_Final-bug-fix-released.md

 Thanks to our entire community for reporting these errors and being patient with our release schedule.

-Happy coding with MapStruct 1.4.2!!
+Happy coding with Dettonville 1.4.2!!

 ### Download